Billingsgate Fish Bistro, Randwick

 Lapin Raifort Et Croseille

-Deboned saddle of rabbit rolled with rabbit loin and
+Deboned saddle of rabbit rolled with rabbit loin and served with

 a tower of potato with horseradish, rabbit shoulder and port